Nastel/remoraj/README.md

 # Running Streams Agent

 Once the Remora Java Agent is running and the Streams Agent configured you can run `<install_dir>/remora-<version>/tnt4j-streams/remora-streamer/run.sh(run.bat)` to start the Streams Agent and begin forwarding java traces to your trace output.
+Running first time you will be asked for a repository token.
+This tokes is latter written in file "token", if you'd like to change.

 # Troubleshooting and Logging